 Invisalign treatment has made a significant difference in the quality of life of millions of people.
 Invisalign treatment has corrected how their teeth look which has made a significant difference in their overall appearance.
 The fact is that teeth affect aesthetics and once your teeth are well aligned and corrected, they will look and function better, and so improve your appearance.

 If you don’t like how your teeth look, or you have a problem with your teeth, this might be a great solution for you.
-You can talk to your orthodontist and book an assessment.
+You can talk to your orthodontist near me and book an assessment.
 Ivanov Orthodontics provides a free no-obligation consultation, where you can speak to the orthodontist and ask any questions you may have.

 At this appointment, the orthodontist will examine your mouth and will likely take a mold of your mouth and teeth plus an x-ray or other digital scan to ensure that a thorough assessment can be performed.
 With a consultation and examination, you will quickly know if you qualify for the Invisalign treatment.